Amsterdam/statistiekhub-backend-django/README.md

 # Statistiekhub-backend-django

-This repository is for the backend django part of the statistiek-hub.
+This repository is for the backend django part of the statistiek-hub: a Management module for publishing statistics from the Research and Statistics Department of the municipality of Amsterdam

 ## Install instructions